hindsholm/simplenote-export/README.md

-# SimpleNote to Dendron
+# SimpleNote Export Utility

+This program generates markdown files with meaningful names and timestamps from a Simplenote export.

+Usage:

 1. Export your [Simplenote](https://simplenote.com/) notes to a .json file
-2. Generate valid .md files from the notes
+2. Generate valid .md files from the notes:
-3. Import the .md files in [Dendron](https://www.dendron.so/)

 ## Building and running